oegea/adp/README.md

  1. ADP version used by the APPLICATION SERVICE.
 This MUST be contained inside a string parameter named "protocolVersion".
  2. Current installed version.
 This MUST be contained inside a string parameter named "applicationVersion".
  3. The UPDATE AUTHORITY's URL.
-This MUST be contained inside a string parameter named "updateAuthorityUrl" and MUST end with a slash "/".
+This MUST be contained inside a string parameter named "updateAuthorityUrl".

 This request MUST NOT require the usage of authentication mechanisms.